Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Discussion

-Another possible signature of interaction is the deep, narrow, near-rest-frame absorption component observed in \ion{N}{v} (Fig.~\ref{fig:spec_uv_zoom}).
+Another possible signature of interaction is the deep, narrow, near-rest frame absorption component observed in \ion{N}{v} (Fig.~\ref{fig:spec_uv_zoom}).
 Its depth is too large to be explained by a stripped companion contributing only $\lesssim$10--15\% of the total flux, instead requiring a substantial fraction of the Be-star light to be absorbed by low-velocity, ionised material along the line of sight.
 This material may be associated with the Be star that is irradiated by the hot companion.
 An origin intrinsic to the Be star itself appears unlikely, as \ion{N}{v} is not expected for a mid-type Be star; this is also illustrated by comparison with other Be+subdwarf systems (Fig.~\ref{fig:stripped_star_comparison_spectra}), none of which show similarly strong, narrow \ion{N}{v} absorption, with only a partial exception in the earlier-type system 60~Cyg.
-Moreover, the absorption does not follow the Be star’s orbital motion.
-While the physical origin of this absorption component remains uncertain, it does not affect our main conclusion that a hot, stripped, luminous companion provides the most plausible explanation for the underlying \ion{N}{v} P-Cygni profile, including its emission and blue-shifted absorption trough.
+Moreover, the absorption does not follow the orbital motion of the Be star.
+Although the physical origin of this absorption component remains uncertain, it does not affect our main conclusion that a hot, stripped, luminous companion provides the most plausible explanation for the underlying \ion{N}{v} P-Cygni profile, including its emission and blueshifted absorption trough.